GoogleCloudPlatform/google-cloud-eclipse/README.md

 ### Requirements

-1. Eclipse 4.5 (Mars) or later
+1. Eclipse 4.5 (Mars) or later.
+It's easiest to use the _Eclipse IDE for Java EE Developers_.

 1. The [m2eclipse plugin](http://www.eclipse.org/m2e/) (also called m2e) installed
 to import the projects into Eclipse.
-It's easiest to use the _Eclipse IDE for Java EE Developers_.

 1. JDK 7